GStreamer/gstreamer/README.md

 easily.
 You can get into that environment running:

 ```
-ninja -C build/ devenv
+ninja -C builddir devenv
 ```

 If your operating system handles symlinks, built modules source code will be available at the root of `gst-build/` for example GStreamer core will be in `gstreamer/`.
 Otherwise they will be present in `subprojects/`.
-You can simply hack in there and to rebuild you just need to rerun `ninja -C build/`.
+You can simply hack in there and to rebuild you just need to rerun `ninja -C builddir`.

 NOTE: In the development environment, a fully usable prefix is also configured in `gst-build/prefix` where you can install any extra dependency/project.